databricks/containers/README.md

 This repository provides Dockerfiles for use with Databricks Container Services.
 These Dockerfiles are meant as a reference and a starting point, enabling users to build their own custom images to suit thier specific needs.

-## Warning: Runtime Incompatability
+## Warning: Runtime Incompatibility

 The Dockerfiles on the master branch are currently not maintained to be backwards compatible with every Databricks Runtime version, and are not always updated for new versions.
-The only guarantee of compatability is for images on [DockerHub](https://hub.docker.com/u/databricksruntime) that are tagged for specific runtime versions.
+The only guarantee of compatibility is for images on [DockerHub](https://hub.docker.com/u/databricksruntime) that are tagged for specific runtime versions.

 ### Documentation
 - [Azure](https://docs.azuredatabricks.net/user-guide/clusters/custom-containers.html)